COBA-NIH/MicroscopyForBeginnersReferenceGuide/01_Sample_preparation/Considerations.md

 _Advantages_

-* Imaging whole organisms or embyros provides the most possible intact biological context when studying a particular process or structure.
+* Imaging whole organisms or embryos provides the most possible intact biological context when studying a particular process or structure.

 _Disadvantages_